klsen/qmk_firmware/keyboards/dz60/keymaps/klsen/readme.md

 New: The "swap space" feature is now performed by pressing space+fn+backspace.
 New: The calculator feature has been moved to its own layer.
 It's toggled on by the caps lock key.
 New: The mouse layer has been adjusted so that the shift and ctrl keys slow and speed up the cursor instead of jkl for one-handed use.
+Mouse buttons 4 and 5 are now available.
 It also has new lighting.
 New: A locked layer where almost all keys do nothing so you can test how the switches feel without unplugging the board.
 It has its own lighting style.
 New: There are now less RGB modes to scroll through.
 Mostly just removed the...ugly...ones and made it so animations only run at one speed.